 - When you have already been homeschooling but want to refocus.
 If you have already been homeschooling and you think you could use something to anchor you, you may benefit from this practice.
 If you have not consciously done this before, you may have at least partly done it subconsciously because you were planning through a certain lens and trying to achieve your homeschool goals.
 It is also possible that you haven’t done this at all and you are feeling that your homeschool plans and practices don’t line up with your family’s goals.

 - At the end of each homeschool year.
-I have a whole post about essential homeschool year wrap-up tasks, and one of them is to assess your year in light of your mission statement and “why.”
+I have a whole post about essential homeschool year wrap-up tasks, and one of them is to assess your year in light of your mission statement.
+That way, you can refocus on your goals when planning the following year.

 - When you are planning your homeschool year.
 I like to revisit my why and my goals regularly when I plan my year.
 I feel like it is a good time to refocus and recall why I am doing this.

+- Pick a good time.
+I highly recommend doing this when you are rested, relaxed, and in a positive frame of mind.
+It is a great idea to include your spouse in this as well, since it affects the entire family.
 Get out a pen and notebook, or sit in nature or in a quiet place where you can reflect.
-You may want to begin with some mental prayer asking the Holy Spirit to guide your reflection time.
+Begin with some mental prayer asking the Holy Spirit to guide your reflection time.

-Here are some questions that may help you formulate your Why:
+Here are some questions that may help you formulate your mission.

 - What is really important to us?